ultimateshadsform/Anycubic-Kobra-2-Series-Tools/docs/OPTIONS.md

-In this file is documented what each option does, dependencies, well know bugs, under development or abandoned.
+In this file is documented what each option does.

 app_images